Unviray/pyplater/README.rst

 ------------

 Whether reporting bugs, discussing improvements and new ideas or writing
-extensions: Contributions to Htmlpy are welcome!
+extensions: Contributions to Templater are welcome!
 Here's how to get started:

 1. Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug
-2. Fork `the repository <https://github.com/Unviray/htmlpy/>`_ on Github, create a new branch off the `master` branch and start making your changes (known as `GitHub Flow <https://guides.github.com/introduction/flow/index.html>`_)
+2. Fork `the repository <https://github.com/Unviray/templater/>`_ on Github, create a new branch off the `master` branch and start making your changes (known as `GitHub Flow <https://guides.github.com/introduction/flow/index.html>`_)
 3. Write a test which shows that the bug was fixed or that the feature works